Dear Friends of Albertina’s Place,

-After thoughtful consideration, it’s with a heavy heart that we have made the difficult decision to permanently close the restaurant and shops at Albertina’s Place, effective June 30, 2020.
+After thoughtful consideration, it’s with a heavy heart that we have made the difficult decision to no longer operate the restaurant and shops at Albertina’s Place, effective June 30, 2020.
 There are many factors involved with our decision, including the financial impacts now and in the future for Kerr, but the most important one is the health and well-being of our volunteers, staff, customers, and the people Kerr serves.

 On the verge of its 40th year in business in 2021, Albertina’s Place has given our community countless memories—thanks to our steadfast army of volunteers and Kerr ambassadors.
 From annual Mother’s Day and Holiday Teas to Luncheon Learns, infamous bag sales, unique shopping experiences, and so much more.

 We are incredibly grateful to the thousands of volunteers and customers—during these 40 years—who have supported the essential, life-saving work of Kerr.

 We hope to identify future volunteer opportunities with Kerr, as well as hold an in-person celebration commemorating the 40th Anniversary of Albertina’s Place next year.
 Please stay tuned.